The Effect of Mission Duration on LISA Science Objectives: Estimation of cosmological parameters

 We now turn to SI6.2, which refers to the capability of LISA to constrain cosmological parameters using MBHB as luminosity distance indicators, together with EM counterparts to determine the redshift.

 For this analysis, we adopt the methodology developed in Ref.~\cite{Tamanini:2016zlh}.
-The technique to identify the counterpart can be either direct observation of the host galaxy (in particular, we modeled detection with the LSST), or connecting the GW source with a transient occurring at the moment of the MBHB merger, e.g.~a radio jet.
-In this last case, we have implemented sky localization with the SKA and redshift identification from the host galaxy with the ELT \cite{Tamanini:2016zlh}.
+The technique to identify the counterpart can be either direct observation of the host galaxy (in particular, we modeled detection with the LSST), or connecting the GW source with a transient occurring at the moment of the MBHB merger, e.g., a radio jet.
+In this last case, we have implemented sky localization with the SKA and redshift identification from the host galaxy with the ELT~\cite{Tamanini:2016zlh}.
 We analyzed three astrophysical models for the formation of the MBH, two with high-mass seeds (Q3d, which provides the lowest number of sources, and Q3nd, which provides the highest one) and one with low-mass seeds (popIII, giving an intermediate number of sources)~\cite{Tamanini:2016zlh}.

-We analyzed the following duration scenarios, all with ${\cal D}=0.75$: continuous data stream of 4, 5 and 6~yr (T4C, T5C and T6C); 4~yr data stream with 1-day and 5-day gaps (T4G1, T4G5); and 6~yr data stream with 1-day and 5-day gaps (T6G1, T6G5).
+We analyzed the following duration scenarios, all with ${\cal D}=0.75$: continuous data stream of 4~yr, 5~yr and 6~yr (T4C, T5C and T6C); 4~yr data stream with 1-day and 5-day gaps (T4G1, T4G5); and 6~yr data stream with 1-day and 5-day gaps (T6G1, T6G5).
 Figure~\ref{fig:StSiz} shows the distribution of standard sirens as a function of redshift for the different duration scenarios.
 The majority of standard sirens resides in the redshift range $1<z<3$ (the more optimistic astrophysical model Q3nd presents a significant number of sources also at $z<1$).
 The number of standard sirens scales linearly with the data stream duration, and the scenario providing the highest number of standard sirens is T6G5.
 In scenarios with gaps, it is less likely to completely miss a source, while shorter and more frequent gaps lead to the highest SNR loss.

-In Fig.~\ref{fig:StSiell} and Table~\ref{tab:StSiFoM} we present the 1$\sigma$ relative uncertainties on $h$ and $\Omega_\mathrm{m}$, for all 3 MBHB astrophysical formation channels and all data stream duration scenarios.
-The uncertainties naturally scale inversely to the square root of the number of standard sirens: therefore, the best case scenario is the one with 6~yr data stream, and 5-day gaps.
+In Fig.~\ref{fig:StSiell} and Table~\ref{tab:StSiFoM} we present the 1$\sigma$ relative uncertainties on $h$ and $\Omega_\mathrm{m}$, where $h = H_0 / (100 {\rm km\,s^{-1}\,Mpc^{-1})})$ and $\Omega_\mathrm{m}$ is the relative fraction of (dark) matter energy density today, for all 3 MBHB astrophysical formation channels and all data stream duration scenarios, The uncertainties naturally scale inversely to the square root of the number of standard sirens: therefore, the best case scenario is the one with 6~yr data stream, and 5-day gaps.